 Certain credit cards issued by American Express, Visa and Mastercard offer free LDW coverage when you rent a vehicle.
 In order to qualify for the coverage, you must be the named cardmember and you must pay for the entire rental using that card.
 Additionally, you must decline the LDW/CDW offered by the car rental company.
 Here are limits and stipulations each card declares:

 |Credit Cards||All||All||Gold, Platinum, World and World Elite Cards|

 |Deadline to submit claim||90 days||180 days||180 days|

 |Contact info||(800) 847-2911||(800) 338-1670 (domestic)

 (216) 617-2500 (worldwide)

-Rental car insurance helps shield a driver from liability for the vehicle, themselves, others and their personal property.
-Rental car reimbursement helps pay or subsidize the expense of a temporary car while your vehicle is being repaired in the shop after a covered accident.
+Rental car insurance covers a driver while they're operating a rental vehicle.
+Rental car reimbursement insurance helps pay or subsidize the expense of a temporary car while your vehicle is being repaired in the shop after a covered accident.
 It's an optional coverage on top of your existing car insurance policy.
 If you use rental car reimbursement to rent a vehicle while yours is in the shop, it does not guarantee that the rental car is insured.
-Whether you use a rental car company that partners with your insurer to pay for the rental car directly, such as Enterprise Rent-A-Car and GEICO, or one that doesn’t, refer to the guide above to decide what coverages to purchase.
+Whether you use a rental car company that partners with your insurer to pay for the rental car directly—such as Enterprise Rent-A-Car and GEICO—or you choose your own car rental company, refer to the guide above to decide what coverages to purchase.